jluyapan/ESMDR/README.md

 # Data Format
 snp.txt is a sample marker file that is organized in the genotype format.
 The first row in the file is the header line composed of a list of SNPs.
 The remaining rows are genotypes represented as 0, 1, 2.

-phenotype.txt is a sample phenotype file containing subject age, smoking status (0 = never smoker, 1 = ever smoker), sex (1 = male, 2 = female), and martingale residuals.
+phenotype.txt is a sample phenotype file containing the following variables: age, smoking status (0 = never smoker, 1 = ever smoker), sex (1 = male, 2 = female), and martingale residuals.

 # Quick Start